HomeDing/homeding.github.io/boards/nodemcu.md

 - There is a USB to Serial chip but version varies.

-- There is an onboard Power regulator on most boards but their maximum power varies.
+- There is an onboard power regulator on most boards but their maximum power supply capacities varies.

+- There are multiple  versions with different sizes.
+If you can choose take the smaller (right) one when used on a breadboard still offers space for using jumpers.
+The bigger (left) one leaves no place because it consumes the whole available breadboard width

 ## Overview table